Aspirin and carisoprodol

 What other drugs will affect aspirin and carisoprodol?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking aspirin and carisoprodol with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking aspirin and carisoprodol with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all your current medicines and any you start or stop using, especially: